-8. The appellants also consider that the site is too small to be useful as open country, and that the designated Site of Special Scientific Interest status of the site should be an access consideration.
-However, neither of these matters fall within the statutory ground of an appeal under section 6(3) of the Act, and are not therefore matters to which I can attribute material weight.
+8. The appellants also suggest that if appeals which they have made against the inclusion of adjoining areas on the provisional map as open country are upheld, the site would be isolated and would not be a beneficial area of open country.
+However, this is not a matter that falls within the statutory ground of an appeal under section 6(3) of the Act, and is not therefore a matter to which I can attribute material weight.